Problem · Dubai to US market entry

 Verticals carrying the pattern.

 • Infrastructure.
-Long-cycle projects, government-adjacent counterparties, Gulf-scale deal sizes, and a track record the American procurement officer cannot place in a US past-performance framework.
-The firm arrives at a US RFP carrying regional weight the reader cannot score.
+Long-cycle projects, government-adjacent counterparties, Gulf-scale deal sizes, and a track record the American procurement officer cannot place in a US past-performance framework. the company arrives at a US RFP carrying regional weight the buyer cannot score.

 • Engineering-commercial.
-Engineer-led firms whose technical product is sound and whose home-market story works, but whose US-facing materials read as specification sheets instead of commercial positioning.
-The US buyer reads technical depth as avoidance of the outcome claim.
+Engineer-led firms whose technical product is sound and whose home-market story works, but whose US-facing materials land as specification sheets instead of commercial positioning.
+The US buyer judges technical depth as avoidance of the outcome claim.

 What the fix actually looks like.